mikelawrence/esphome-indoor-multi-sensor-config/static/configuration.md

 + **room_sound_id** (string): When making announcements the room name is often added.
 Use this to select the sound file.
   Look in the [common.yaml](common/common.yaml) file in the `media_player:` section for a list of available sound files.
 + **friendly_name** (string): The standard ESPHome friendly name.
-+ **status_nightlight** (bool): When true the night light is enabled, this turns Status LED on with a white color.
-It will stay on all the time.
 + **status_nightlight_brightness** (float): This is the brightness level of the nightlight when enabled.
 Range is 0 to 1.0 where 1.0 means 100% brightness.
 + **status_night_brightness** (float): How bright is the Status LED during at night.
 Range is 0 to 1.0 where 1.0 means 100% brightness.
 + **status_daytime_lux** (float): The light level (lux) at which the Status LED will switch to daytime mode.